jschauer1/KeypointSimulation/README.md

 - **Data Storage Method:** Data is organized and saved in JSON files, which offer a structured and easily readable format.
 - **Image and Data Correlation:** Each image is associated with a unique frame key, stored in a text file.
 This setup allows for straightforward referencing between images and their corresponding data.
 - **JSON Structure Overview:**
-  - **Image Identifier:** Each JSON file is keyed by a unique identifier for each image.
+  - **Image Identifier:** The JSON file is keyed by a unique identifier for each image.
   - **Keypoints:** This section stores an array of keypoints, with each keypoint represented by its coordinates and an identifier.
 It provides critical data for the keypoint detection aspect of the simulation.
   - **Camera Data:** Contains details about the camera's position and orientation during the simulation.
 This helps in understanding the perspective from which each image was captured.
-  - **Fuel Cap Data:** Includes information about the fuel cap's position and orientation, which is crucial for accurately correlating the keypoints with the object.
+  - **Fuel Cap Data:** Includes information about the fuel cap's position and orientation.
+This helps in understanding the perspective from which each image was captured.
-  - **Bounding Box (bbox):** Describes the bounding box for the object in the image, essential for object detection and spatial analysis.
+  - **Bounding Box (bbox):** Describes the bounding box for the object in the image, including the top left corner and bottom right corner.
   - **Image Directory (img_dir):** Indicates the directory where the corresponding image for the data is stored, ensuring easy retrieval of visual data.

 ## Contributors